creativenucleus/bytejammer/explainer.md

 [playlist.tic]

-There are some other things that Bytejammer will open up.
+There are some other things that ByteJammer will open up.
 -> It'll be possible to do periodic snapshots for better recovery when people disconnect, and we can also use that to replay effects being built and to archive them.
 -> The two-way connection means we can experiment with new ways to play, for example:
     -> We can pass code between people - so a few players can build an effect together.